 It’s that time of year again when people are getting ready to start riding their snowmachines through fresh snow.
 Like any motor vehicle, driving a snowmachine requires alertness, skill, and common sense.
 It’s important to use caution while driving a snowmachine to ensure the trails are safe for you and other riders.
 Here are a few safety tips to help you have an enjoyable season.

-Look at the laws.
+Look at the state laws.

-Many states have specific laws a rider needs to obey while on a snowmachine.
+Alaska has specific laws a rider needs to obey while on a snowmachine.
 It’s a good idea to learn these laws so you don’t get pulled over while riding.

 Snowmachines are not designed to float, and going into cold water can be very dangerous.
 Make sure to carry a set of "ice claws" with you just in case.
 Ice claws can dig into the ice to help you pull yourself out of the water if you fall through.

 Having a tool kit with you for every ride can be invaluable.
 The kit should contain basic tools and spare parts, such as starting rope, head and tail light bulbs, drive belt, spark plugs, flashlight, and tow rope.
 It’s also a good idea to pack a basic first aid kit and some snacks.

 Ride straight and sober.

 Driving a snowmachine while under the influence of alcohol is just as dangerous as driving a car in the same state.
 Alcohol also increases the chance of hypothermia.

 Speed limits are posted for a reason, and in most states you can be pulled over for speeding while driving a snowmachine.

 Pay attention to signs.